top of page

 Where They Come From

-Waterborne microplastics originate from laundry fibers, tire wear, runoff, degraded infrastructure, bottled-water packaging, and industrial discharge.
+Waterborne microplastics originate from sources like laundry fibers from synthetic fabrics, tire wear, runoff, degraded infrastructure, bottled-water packaging, and industrial discharge.
 They move easily through waterways, making them among the most persistent and widespread pollutants in aquatic environments.

 Tap vs. Bottled Water